-Figure 8 details the causes of the 16 fatalities recorded in 2002 whereas Figure 9 shows the percentage of the main causes over the last 5 years.
-In 2002 "only" 4 fatalities were due to road accidents compared to 5 out of 14 in 2001 and 11 out of 13 in 2000.
-Maintenance activities now account for the largest number of fatalities in 2002 (7 in total).
-Also there were four deaths related to fires and explosions, hazards associated to our industry, whereas this had not been the case for several years.
+Figure 8 details the causes of the 22 fatalities recorded in 2003 whereas Figure 9 shows the percentage of the main causes over the last 5 years.
+In 2003 8 fatalities, i.e. 40%, were due to road accidents.
+After a temporary dip in 2002, road remains the main cause of fatalities.
+Again this year there were four deaths related to fires and explosions, hazards associated to our industry.
+Notably a retail contractor fatality due to a third party violent action was reported for the first time.